 To use the Artix J2EE Connector you do not need an in depth knowledge of Artix, WSDL or Web services.
 However, it would help if you were familiar with Artix and its approach to Web services.
-The guides listed under the Getting Started subsection of the Preface are a good place to start.
+The guides listed under the Getting Started subsection of the Using the Artix Library are a good place to start.